e-Contract/enterprise-jsf/README.md

 * PlantUML, and a `PLANTUML_JAR` environment variable pointing to the corresponding JAR.
 PlantUML can be downloaded from: https://plantuml.com

-Building this project should be possible on Mac OS, Linux, and FreeBSD.
+Building this project should be possible on macOS, Linux, and FreeBSD.

 Compile the PDF document via:
 ```